-Fabulous treasures from China’s imperial past make Taiwan’s National Palace Museum a must-see.
-One of the biggest attractions is a small statuette, shaped like a bok choy cabbage.
-While it might seem like an unusual subject, looking closely will reveal the reason for the cabbage’s immense fame: The cabbage was carved out of a single piece of green-and-white jade, which gives it a surprisingly realistic look.
-On its leaves, a delicately carved locust and katydid (a type of cricket) perch.
-Its artistry, unusual subject, and the fact it likely belonged to a Qing-dynasty consort give the cabbage massive popular appeal, making it one of the most-viewed objects at the museum.
+Taiwan’s National Palace Museum is stocked with breathtaking treasure from China’s imperial.
+Its arguably greatest attractions is a small statuette, shaped like a bok choy cabbage.
+While it may seem pedestrian at a glance, a closer look reveals that the cabbage is actually carved from a single piece of green-and-white jade, lending a surprisingly realistic look.
+A delicately carved locust and katydid (a type of cricket) are perched elegantly on its leaves, to boot.
+Its artistry, unusual subject, and the fact that it likely belonged to a Qing-dynasty consort give the cabbage massively popular appeal, making it one of the most-viewed objects at the museum.

 To ensure you can order the National Palace Museum Imperial Treasures Feast, be sure to make a reservation.
 You can find contact information on the restaurant website or email the staff at email@example.com.
 The restaurant is right next to the museum, which is open every day from 8:30 to 6:30, and the full menu of museum treasures costs 3800NT$ (about $125 USD).